jsborjesson/lasp/README.md

 ## The language

-Please reference the [documentation](DOCUMENTATION.md) for specific definitions and examples of particular functions.
+Please reference the [documentation](DOCUMENTATION.md) for specific definitions and examples of all available functions.

 ### Examples